Mont-Royal

 Cost Of Living

-Montreal has a moderate cost of living index compared to other major Canadian cities.
-Housing costs, transportation, and daily expenses are reasonable, making it an attractive place to live.
-However, prices can vary depending on the neighborhood and lifestyle choices.
+Montreal has a moderate cost of living compared to other major Canadian cities.
+Housing costs, groceries, and transportation are relatively affordable, making it an attractive city for residents and travelers alike.
+Dining out and entertainment expenses can vary but are generally reasonable.

 Mount Royal – city on the island of Montreal, Quebec, Canada